Skip to main content

 Questions owners actually ask

-- Yes.
+Yes.
 California's Pass-Through Entity Tax (PTET) applies to S-corps and partnerships.
-It allows the entity to pay California income tax at the entity level, bypassing the $10,000 SALT cap on the owner's personal return.
+It allows the entity to pay California income tax at the entity level, bypassing the SALT cap ($40,400 for 2026 under OBBBA, phasing down above $505k income) on the owner's personal return.
 The owner gets a California credit so there's no double taxation.
 For an S-corp owner already paying the 1.5% franchise tax, the PTET is an additional (and separate) tax planning tool.

 Take the next step